Ski tourers ascending a snow-covered mountain ridge in an alpine landscape.

 STF Mountain stations

-STF’s mountain stations are the starting point for wonderful mountain experiences.
-Here, you can choose your own level of comfort and price.
-You make your own bed with your own sheets or rent them on-site.
+STF’s mountain stations are the starting point for great mountain experiences.
+A mountain station is a comfortable mix of a mountain hotel, hostel and guesthouse.
+Here, you choose your own level of comfort and price.